Gusb3ll/Tsuki/README.md

 ### Right now the program only works with bar censoring, mosaic and video uncensoring will be implemented later

+# Google colab version

+### If you want to use the google colab version, make a copy of [this](https://colab.research.google.com/drive/1KYfZBlbzRMQmfoqCrDCB2z11ebU1FbRI?usp=sharing) in your own google drive and download the models from the section below

 # Installiation

 ### System requirements